Moontaz/Car-Rental-Management-System/README.md

 The Car Rental Management System is a Java application designed to manage a fleet of cars, providing functionalities for data insertion, retrieval, and deletion.
-This system uses a simple MVC (Model-View-Controller) architecture and stores car information in a CSV file.
+This system uses a simple MVC (Model-View-Controller) architecture, Binary Tree data structure, and stores car information in a CSV file.

 ## Features